-Pulpectomy (conventional root canal treatment)
+Pulpectomy (conventional root canal treatment).
 Pulpectomy in apexified permanent teeth is conventional root canal (endodontic) treatment for exposed, infected, and/or necrotic teeth to eliminate pulpal and periradicular infection.
 In all cases, the entire roof of the pulp chamber is removed to gain access to the canals and eliminate all coronal pulp tissue.
 Following debridement, disinfection, and shaping of the root canal system, obturation of the entire root canal is accomplished with a biologically-acceptable, nonresorbable filling material.
-Obturation as close as possible to the cementodentinal junction should be accomplished with gutta percha or other filling material acceptable as described in the Guide to Clinical Endodontics.14
+Obturation as close as possible to the cementodentinal junction should be accomplished with gutta percha or other filling material acceptable as described in the AAE's Guide to Clinical Endodontics.14

 - Indications: Pulpectomy or conventional root canal treatment is indicated for a restorable permanent tooth with irreversible pulpitis or a necrotic pulp in which the root is apexified.
 For root canal-treated teeth with unresolved periradicular lesions, root canals that are not accessible from the conventional coronal approach, or calcification of the root canal space, endodontic treatment of a more specialized nature may be indicated. - Objectives: There should be evidence of a successful filling without gross overextension or underfilling in the presence of a patent canal.
-There should be no adverse post-treatment signs or symptoms such as prolonged sensitivity, pain, or swelling, and there should be evidence of resolution of pretreatment pathology with no further breakdown of periradicular supporting tissues clinically or radiographically.
+There should be no adverse posttreatment signs or symptoms such as prolonged sensitivity, pain, or swelling, and there should be evidence of resolution of pretreatment pathology with no further breakdown of periradicular supporting tissues clinically or radiographically.

-Apexification (root end closure)

-Apexification is a method of inducing root end closure of an incompletely formed nonvital permanent tooth by removing the coronal and nonvital radicular tissue just short of the root end and placing a biocompatible agent such as calcium hydroxide in the canals for 2-4 weeks to disinfect the canal space.
-Root end closure is accomplished with an apical barrier such as MTA.105 In instances when complete closure cannot be accomplish by MTA, an absorbable collagen wound dressing (eg, Colla-Cote®)106 can be placed at the root end to allow MTA to be packed within the confines of the canal space.
-Gutta percha is used to fill the remaining canal space.
-If the canal walls are thin, the canal space can be filled with MTA or composite resin instead of gutta percha to strengthen the tooth against fracture.107
+Apexification (root end closure).
+Apexification is a method of inducing root end closure of an incompletely formed nonvital permanent tooth by removing the coronal and nonvital radicular tissue just short of the root end and placing a biocompatible agent such as calcium hydroxide in the canals for two to four weeks to disinfect the canal space.
+Root end closure is accomplished with an apical barrier such as MTA.107 In instances when complete closure cannot be accomplished by MTA, an absorbable collagen wound dressing (e.g., Colla-Cote[®])108 can be placed at the root end to allow MTA to be packed within the confines of the canal space.
+If the canal walls are thin, the canal space can be filled with MTA or composite resin instead of gutta percha to strengthen the tooth against fracture.109